awebcode/awebcode/README.md

 **[Agency Framework](https://app.agencyframework.io)** — Agency operations suite on GoHighLevel

-Built the WebUtility, GHL Reports, Plugins and Notifications modules: GHL data synced into reporting dashboards, an extensible plugin system, and a real-time notification layer.
+Built the backend services — WebUtility, GHL Reports, Plugins and Notifications — syncing GoHighLevel data into reporting dashboards via an extensible plugin system with a real-time notification layer.
+Integrated those APIs into the management dashboard, so agencies run every client site from one place: per-site analytics and health scores, content diffs, and licence / domain expiry tracking across the fleet.

 `NestJS` `React` `PostgreSQL` `Redis` `TypeScript`